blukatdevelopment/UnchainedWorldsOld/readme.md

 ## Getting started (as a player)
 You ready to start adventuring?
-Grab a copy of the core rules book, then talk to your game master about which content books to look through for lineage, class, and other stuff like spells or bonus mechanics.
+Grab a copy of the core rules book, then talk to your keeper about which content books to look through for character creation options.

-## Getting started (as a game master)
+## Getting started (as a keeper)
 Grab a copy of the core rules book, then figure out what content is suitable for your campaign.
-Need a game master's guide?
+Need a keeper's guide?
 Well, be patient!
 I still gotta write one.

 ## How to contribute?
 First off, thanks for your interest.
 Many hands make light work.